-In September 2020, the Minister of Energy issued a directive to the IESO establishing a \$692 million CDM framework for the 2021-2024 period, effective January 1, 2021.
-The CDM framework focuses on cost-effectively meeting the needs of Ontario's electricity system, regional and/or local electricity systems, including provincial peak demand reductions, which will be reassessed after the first two years.
-All programs are centrally delivered by IESO and address system needs identified in bulk, regional or distributor planning processes.
-Under the current framework, local distribution company participation occurs through the IESO's competitive process.
+In September 2020, the Minister of Energy issued a directive to the IESO establishing a CDM framework for the 2021-2024 period, effective January 1, 2021.
+The CDM framework focuses on cost-effectively meeting the needs of Ontario's electricity system, regional and/or local electricity systems, including provincial peak demand reductions.
+All programs under this 2021-2024 framework were centrally delivered by IESO and address system needs identified in bulk, regional or distributor planning processes.
+Under this 2021-2024 framework, local distribution company participation occurred through the IESO's competitive process.